 Don’t let January get the better of you – here’s how to keep running

-January can be a hard month for runners.
+January can be a hard month for runners especially with these times of uncertainty, routines help us stay in touch with normal life.
 We make resolutions, plans, and even enter some races (perhaps under the influence of mulled wine!)
 But then reality hits… we have to actually keep running, all through those cold dark week nights.

 Telltale Signs Your Running Mojo Needs A Boost